-MDA - Mode Select A
+MDA --- Mode Select A

-PSEL[4:0] - Priority Select Bit 4 through Bit 0
+PSEL[4:0] - Priority Select 4 to 0

 Can be written only while bit I in the CCR is set (interrupts disabled).
 These bits select one interrupt source to be elevated above all other I-bit related sources.